Why The Best Welder For Beginners Is A MIG Welder

 - Connect gas if using solid wire

-2. Learn to MIG weld on your own
+2. Learn to weld on your own

-With just a little practice, you’ll start making simple repairs and projects.
+After just a little practice, you’ll start making simple repairs and projects.

 3. Simple to set controls

 You’ll find a settings chart on the side panel of most welders.
 Find your material thickness and scan across the table to see the options for gas or no-gas settings with different wire sizes.
 Use the front panel controls to set initial values for voltage (heat) and wire-speed (amperage).